Optical Shelving: Suppressed Fluorescence: Introduction

-appearing in all three states.
-This correspond to the dark period where the slow decay constant $\lambda$ insures a long half-life.
-When the sin/cos fluorescent components are extinguished, the remaining three-state resonance persists without radiation, hence the ``darkness" of that decay.
-Equations 1-3 do not show the reset components, so they do not preserve their normalization over time -- they all go to zero as time goes to infinity.

-However, Shimony`s question is still not answered.
-Equations 1-3 certainly do reveal the existence of a dark period together with fluorescence; but the question is: How is fluorescence suppressed during the dark period?
-What is the mechanism that cuts it off when the atom is engaged in a three level resonance?
-If the atom is not `shelved' during the dark time as claimed by Dehmelt, then what enforces the fluorescent cut-off?
+This gives rise to the ``dark period" where the slow decay constant $\lambda$ insures a long half-life.
+When the sin/cos fluorescent components are extinguished, the remaining three-state resonance persists without (an immediate) radiation decay.
+Equations 1-3 do not include the reset radiation components so they do not preserve normalization over time.
+However, ShimonyÕs question is still not answered.
+That is: What is the mechanism that suppresses fluorescence during the dark period?
+If the atom is not `shelved' during this time as claimed by Dehmelt, then what enforces the fluorescent cut-off?